netmet1/constellation-node-automation/README.md

 **IT TAKES NO RESPONSIBILITY FOR RESULTS, OUTCOMES, AND ANYTHING ELSE THAT MIGHT CAUSE ISSUES.
 USE AT YOUR OWN RISK**

-#### This is a dynamic script that runs directly on your node to update you with your node's progress via:
+#### This is a dynamic program that runs directly on your node to update you with your node's progress via:
     1. Text Message (mms or sms)
     2. Email
     3. Other

-#### This script will monitor your node's state and how it is running.
+#### This program will monitor your node's state and how it is running.

 > The following code is free to use as you would like, and you are welcome to contribute to it to make it better and more feature rich, as necessary.